This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 To qualify you must:

-• Have let out part of the property as residential accomodation at the same time that another part of the property was your only or main residence
+- Have let out part of the property as residential accommodation while also living in another part of the same property as your only or main residence

 The amount of Letting Relief you can claim is the lowest of the following:

-• The chargeable gain you make from the letting, i.e. the gain you make for the period you rented out the property
+- The chargeable gain you make from the letting - i.e. the gain you make for the period you rented out the property while also living in it

-This means that, in addition to the Private Residence Relief you can claim, you’ll also receive Letting Relief.
-Letting Relief will take the form of one of the above 3 options, whichever is the lowest amount.
+This means that, in addition to the Private Residence Relief you can claim, you may also receive Letting Relief, which will be the lowest of the 3 amounts above.

 Use Allowable Expenses